ONSdigital/dp/training/architecture/12_FACTOR_APP_PRINCIPLES.md

 ## Materials

-In this section you can find out how we apply each principle in Digital Publishing:
+In this section you can find out how we apply each principle in Dissemination:

 ### 1. Codebase
 Prerequisite: [Codebase](https://12factor.net/codebase)